dbmdz/solr-ocrhighlighting/docs/indexing.md

 - `start:` → Everything from byte offset `start` to the end of the file
 - `start:end` → Everything between the byte offsets `start` (inclusive) and `end` (exclusive)
 - `:end` → Everything from the start of the file to byte offset `end` (exclusive)

+!!! caution "Region Requirements""
+    - The concatenated content of your regions must be a half-way valid XML structure.
+While we tolerate *unclosed tags or unmatched closing tags* (they often can't be avoided), other errors such as partial tags (i.e. a missing `<` or `>`) will lead  to an error during indexing.
+    - To get correct page numbers in your responses, make sure that you include any and all page openings for your content in the set of regions.
+For example, if your document is an article that spans from the bottom of one page to the top of the next, you will have to include a region for the opening element of the first page so we can determine the page for the first part of the article during highlighting

 !!! caution "Byte Offsets"
     The region offsets are expected as **byte offsets**.
 Take care that the start and end of each region